bdgiffin/remat/README.md

  - [ezdxf](https://ezdxf.mozman.at/docs/)
  - [pyexodus](https://salvushub.github.io/pyexodus/)

 REMAT utilizes a [CMake](https://cmake.org)-based build framework in combination with the funtionality provided by [BLT](https://computing.llnl.gov/projects/blt-build-link-test).
+CMake version 3.14+ is required to build/install REMAT from source, whereas BLT is included as a git submodule.

 The accompanying `examples` additionally make use of the following Python packages to enable interactive visualization:
  - [pygame](https://pypi.org/project/pygame/)
  - [pygame_widgets](https://pygamewidgets.readthedocs.io/en/latest/)

+If you intend to export recorded animations using the functionality provided in the ``Animation.py`` module, you will need to install the command line utility `ffmpeg <https://ffmpeg.org>`_.

-Many of the `examples` can be compiled for execution in a web browser using [Emscripten](https://emscripten.org) to compile the underlying C++ library into WebAssembly, and [pygbag](https://pypi.org/project/pygbag/) to package the pygame-based visualizations.
+Many of the `examples` can be built for execution in a web browser using [Emscripten](https://emscripten.org) to compile the underlying C++ library into WebAssembly, and [pygbag](https://pypi.org/project/pygbag/) to package the pygame-based visualizations.

 ---

 ## Getting started

 To build REMAT, you will first need to clone this repository and build the underlying C++ shared object library files from source.
-If you are cloning a new repository, you will need to obtain all required submodules via:
+If you are cloning a new repository, you will need to obtain all required submodules (BLT) via:
 ```
 git submodule update --init --recursive
 ```